ybotman/ybotman.com/src/content/blog/facebook-do-you-know-what-you-give.md

 title: "FaceBook: Do You Know What You Give?"
 date: "2024-07-26"
 slug: "facebook-do-you-know-what-you-give"
-categories: ["a-bad-idea", "knowledge", "social-media", "you-should-know"]
+categories: ["a-bad-idea", "we-know", "social-media", "you-should-know"]
 featuredImg: "/images/Giving Up Data FB.jpg"
 ---
 **Facebook: Do You Know What You Give?**